Success After Wooster

 Many students take courses in archaeology simply because of an interest in the subject, but some do so in preparation for careers in teaching, museum curatorship, or field archaeology.
 For example:

-- David Massey '04 did GIS (Geographic Information Systems) analysis for his junior and senior I.S., and now works for an archaeological consulting firm as their GIS specialist.
+- David Massey '04 did GIS (Geographic Information Systems) analysis for his junior and senior I.S., worked for a consulting firm as a GIS specialist, and now is completing a PhD in Geography at Indiana University.

 - Michael DiPaolo '99 did his junior I.S. at the Lewes Historical Society in Delaware, joined the society after graduation, and rose to the position of executive director.